 ComScore

-What Is Hangxiety (& Please, God, Is There a Way to Get Rid of It)?
+What Is Hangxiety (& Is There a Way to Get Rid of It)?
+I Asked a Therapist

 It’s Saturday night.
-You’re downing vodka sodas with your friends, scream-singing Kelly Clarkson songs and heaping praise on strangers in the women’s bathroom.
+You’re downing cosmos with your friends, scream-singing Chappell Roan songs and heaping praise upon strangers in the women’s bathroom.
 Now it’s Sunday morning.
 Your head is pounding, and you feel vaguely nauseous, but those physical symptoms don’t hold a candle to the mental ones—the overwhelming and unceasing thoughts of: Are my friends mad at me?
 Why the hell did I text my ex?
 I really shouldn’t have insisted everyone take that last tequila shot.
-This is called hangxiety, folks, and it’s basically the feelings of anxiety many people get after a night of drinking.
+This is called hangxiety, folks, and I, for one, have certainly had my share of experience with it.
+It’s basically the feelings of anxiety many people get after a night of drinking, and in the moment can feel extremely overwhelming.
+To learn more about what causes it and how to feel better if it happens, I asked licensed marriage and family therapist Anand Mehta.

 What Is Hangxiety?